MagicMicky/pantheon/MOBILE_RESPONSIVENESS_PLAN.md

 ## Overview
 This document outlines the plan to fix mobile responsiveness issues across the pantheon application.
 The goal is to maintain the existing design language while making the interface fully functional on mobile devices.

-## Progress Status: 🟡 In Progress - Phases 1, 2, and 4.1 Complete.
-Phase 3 Deferred, Phase 4.2 and 5 Remaining
+## Progress Status: 🟡 In Progress - Phases 1, 2, 4.1, and 5 Complete.
+Starting Phase 3.
+Phase 4.2 Remaining

 ## Issues Identified